A family favorite recipe that is so special, it’ll be requested time and time again! Grandma’s famous cinnamon rolls are the perfect treat to share.

 - Can this recipe be doubled?
 Yes!
 I use about 13 cups of flour when doubling.

 - What baking sheets do you use?
+I really like using glass 9×13’s for this recipe.
+If you want to use sheet pans you can, the rolls spread out a bit more.
 You can shop my baking sheet HERE!

 - How long will the cinnamon rolls stay good?
 I would suggest allowing the rolls to fully cool, then add to gallon ziplock bags to keep fresh for 24-48 hours.
 Freeze the rolls if possible, to keep them more fresh!